 Spoleto Festival Insider Tips & Tricks

-The annual Spoleto Festival USA runs from May 26-June 11 this year.
+The annual Spoleto Festival USA runs from May 22-June 9 this year.
 Charleston residents and visitors alike will have the opportunity to enjoy world-class theatrical and musical performances.
 Want to know how to enjoy the festival like a local?
 Whether this will be your first Spoleto or you are a regular, here are some insider tips and tricks to make the most out of your visit to the festival.

 SPOLETO ON A BUDGET